devchallenges-io/curriculum/3-javascript/1-javascript/8-js-modules-basics.md

 ---
 seo:
-  title: "Mastering JavaScript Modules: The Ultimate Beginner's Guide"
+  title: "JavaScript Modules: The Ultimate Beginner's Guide"
   description: "Master JavaScript modules for better code organization, maintainability, and reusability.
 Learn exports, imports, and modular programming."
 faqs:
   - What are JavaScript Modules?